hanjie1/SBS_GEp_trigger/README.md

 # SBS GEp trigger
-use Vivad 2023.2 to synthesize
+use Vivado 2023.2 to synthesize doesn't work with Vivado 2023.1